 While some officiants are offering in-person meetings, others are meeting with couples via video.
 Talk to your chosen officiant about how many times you’ll meet before the wedding, and the format of those meetings.
 If you want or need to participate in premarital counseling before your wedding, know that many officiants are offering this service virtually—virtual Pre-Cana is also available for Catholic weddings.

 A big part of those premarital meetings is for your officiant to get to know you and your partner better, so that he or she can create a ceremony that feels personal and unique.
 While you can certainly accomplish this via Zoom, putting your thoughts and feelings in writing is another way for your officiant to learn more about your relationship and craft a personalized ceremony.
 “A lot can be done in writing, especially when creating a wedding ceremony,” says Victoria Meyer of Marry Me in Indy! in Indianapolis, Indiana.
 “Having a bride or groom actually write personal things about themselves and their relationships is a great exercise while mentally and emotionally preparing for their ceremony as well as their marriage.
 It may even be something they can work on separately and send to me to be worked into their wedding ceremony script—very similar to writing their own vows.”

 One ceremony or two?

-Many couples are altering their wedding plans due to the COVID pandemic—having a small ceremony (or minimony) this year, followed by a larger ceremony and celebration in the future.
+Many couples are altering their wedding plans due to the COVID pandemic—having a small ceremony (or minimony) this year, followed by a larger ceremony and/or anniversary reception in the future.
 Your officiant can help you craft unique ceremonies for each date.
 “Right now, I’m making suggestions to couples based on their current personal experience,” says Victoria.
 “If they have postponed their formal wedding until next year but are having a very small, personal wedding this year on their wedding date, I’m suggesting different ceremonies for each.”

 Be aware of changes to the marriage license process.